kaushik54git/AEyeD_Artificial_EyeD_Decipher/README.md

 # EyeD

-Face and Gesture Recognition, Vehicles and Stairs Detection, and Text recognition for partially blind people using the CNN algorithm
+Face and Gesture Recognition, Vehicles and Stairs Detection, and Text recognition for visualy impaired people using the CNN algorithm